p3732/arrival_film_analysis/src/chapter1 introduction.md

 # Introduction
+Life before and after the _Arrival_ is the same.
+The alien spacecrafts appear out of nowhere and disappear the same way.
+They don't bring any scientific or technologic insight, but a message, that relieves those who comprehend it of their fear for the future.

-The twist at the ending of _Arrival_ not only causes the viewer to reinterpret everything before it, but also lets the viewer know the ending of the story.
+The message is given in the climax of the movie, when a revelation causes the protagonist, as well as the viewer, to reinterpret everything before it.
+It simultaneously also lets both know how the story will end.
-This aligns the viewer's experience with that of the protagonist.
-Previously both have unknowingly gained awareness of an inevitable future, the death of the protagonist's unconceived child.
+This aligns the viewer's experience with that of the protagonist, both having gained awareness of an inevitable future, the death of the protagonist's unconceived child.
-This knowledge takes away the ability to impact the outcome, thus stripping both, the viewer and the protagonist, of their Free Will.
+This knowledge takes away the ability to impact the outcome, thus stripping both, the viewer and the protagonist, of their free will.

 However the gravity of this revelation is very different.
-For the viewer this merely means loosing the suspense of an open ending where they would have to decide for themselves which of the tragic choices the protagonist takes.
+For the viewer this merely means loosing the suspense of an open ending where they can decide for themselves which of the tragic choices the protagonist takes.
 For Louise, the protagonist, the consequences are of a much more fundamental nature, best explained by analyzing the different facets of _Arrival_ [@arrival].

 The setup of _Arrival_ is that of a classical invasion movie.